WebAssembly/spec/md-proto/WebAssembly.md

 The `abs` instruction returns the absolute value of the operand.

-This is a bitwise instruction, so it just sets the sign bit to zero and preserves all other bits, even when the operand is a NaN.
+This is a bitwise instruction, so it just sets the sign bit to zero and preserves all other bits, even when the operand is a NaN or a zero.

 This performs the IEEE 754-2008 `abs` operation.